-In 1998, legislation changed the department's structure by creating the position of director to be the chief administrative officer.
+In 1998, legislation changed the department's structure by creating the position of director to be the chief executive officer.
 That legislation also mandated MoDOT to prepare a comprehensive annual report to the legislature that includes finances, road and bridge construction schedules and accomplishments.
-A chief financial and administrative officer and a chief engineer assist the director.
+A chief engineer and a chief financial officer assist the director